zevy613/Hypothesis-Testing/README.md

 **Final Conclusion**

     KruskalResult(statistic=4.622506584464645, pvalue=0.20161983372311595)
-Explanation: In this case we do not have a significant p-value which means we fail to reject our null hypothesis or we failed to conclude that its NOT due to random chance.
+Explanation: In this case we do not have a significant p-value which means we fail to reject our null hypothesis or we failed to conclude that our null hypothesis is NOT due to random chance.

 ![png](Visuals/chargesbyregion_barplot.png)